dandisy/webcore/README.md

 ### Todo:

-- create function in Generators\BaseGenerator  or Commands\RollbackGeneratorCommand
-with create utils class in Utils\
-for delete table and migration data on db
+- create function in Generators\BaseGenerator with create utils class in Utils\ for delete table and migration data on database

 #
 by dandi@redbuzz.co.id